laboon/ebook/text/98_glossary_of_terms.md

 __Requirements Specification__: A list of requirements for a given system.
 The system is expected to meet all of the requirements in the requirements specification.

 __Testability__: A quality of a system that specifies how easy it is to test - having well-designed and coherent methods, pure functions where possible, allowance for dependency injection, etc.

+__Complete (Requirements)__: The property of having the requirements specify the entirety of the system.

+__Consistent (Requirements)__: The property of having requirements which can all be followed without a paradox (e.g., "the system shall display the message 'Hello' upon startup" and "the system shall not display any message upon startup" are not consistent).

+__Unambiguous (Requirements)__: The property of having requirements which can be read and understood in one and only one way.

 __Internally Consistent (Requirements)__: The property of having no requirements contradict each other.
 For example, a requirements specification which has a requirement which states "The system shall always leave the red light on" and another requirement which states that "The system shall turn off the red light if `SWITCH1` is enabled" would not be internally consistent.